preddy727/AzureTerraformTemplates/README.md

 ## Create the key vault disk encryption with key
 ### [Back to Excercises](#exercises)

 1.Login to Terraform vm where github repository was cloned and run the following commands.

+export ARM_USE_MSI=true

 Terraform init